-Like many businesses, we are doing our part to assist in limiting the spread of the coronavirus (COVID-19) and this involves changing the way we are working.
-This includes enabling staff to work from home and implementing social distancing practices.
+Like many businesses, we are doing our part to assist in slowing the spread of coronavirus (COVID-19) and this involves changing the way we are working.
+This includes organising a phased return to on-site work for staff, enabling staff to work from home when required and implementing any COVIDSafe requirements.

 We understand that coronavirus (COVID-19) may significantly impact household budgets and businesses.

-If you are experiencing difficulty in paying your water and sewerage bill or are unable to pay due to the temporary closure of our Customer Service Centre, please get in touch with us as soon as possible so we can discuss your situation.
+If you are experiencing difficulty in paying your water and sewerage bill, please get in touch with us as soon as possible so we can help.

 Water and sewer services

-There is no evidence that drinking water will be affected by the COVID-19 virus or that it is transmitted by drinking water.
+There is no evidence that drinking water is affected by the virus or that it is transmitted by drinking water.

 Sewage and trade waste will continue to be collected and treated by our systems to protect public health and the environment.
 We also take this opportunity to remind customers that our wastewater systems cannot handle wet wipes or paper towel and these should not be discharged into the wastewater system.

-The Water Services Association of Australia (WSAA) has also developed a fact sheet to provide facts about drinking water services and coronavirus (COVID-19).
-To view please visit https://www.wsaa.asn.au/publication/covid-19-fact-sheet
+The Water Services Association of Australia (WSAA) has also developed a fact sheet to provide information about drinking water services and COVID-19.